Tanya Donelly: Career since 2000

 She wrote four songs for the pop girl group Girl Authority for their second debut Road Trip, one of which is titled "This Is My Day".
 Her daughter, Gracie, is a fan of the group, according to an article in The Phoenix.

 Two shows at the Brattle Theatre in Cambridge, Massachusetts, on October 6, 2007, were a musical reunion of sorts, as Donelly co-headlined with Hersh.

-In 2008, Donelly teamed up with Dylan in the Movies to cover The Cure's "Lovecats" for American Laundromat Records tribute compilation "Just Like Heaven - a tribute to The Cure".
+In 2008, Donelly teamed up with Dylan in the Movies to cover the Cure's "Lovecats" for American Laundromat Records tribute compilation Just Like Heaven - a tribute to The Cure.
+They later repeated this pairing to cover the Smiths' "Shoplifters of the World Unite" in 2011.

-A 2010 feature in Spin Magazine profiles Donelly's new career as a postpartum doula.
+A 2010 feature in Spin Magazine profiled Donelly's new career as a postpartum doula.

 In December 2010, Donelly teamed up once again with singer and songwriter Brian Sullivan's band, Dylan In The Movies, to release the single "Girl With the Black Tights" on American Laundromat Records.
-Donelly shares a co-writing credit and sings on the track.
+Donelly shares a co-writing credit and sings on the track, which was later included on his album release in 2014.

 In August 2013, Donelly surprised her audience by announcing a series of extended plays to be issued online.
 Each release featured songs co-written with friends, musicians and previous collaborators including authors.
-The first volume contained five songs; "Mass Ave" (for which a video was also released), "Christopher Street", "Let Fall The Sky", "Blame The Muse" and "Meteor Shower".
+The first volume contained five songs; "Mass Ave" (for which a video was also released), "Christopher Street", "Let Fall The Sky", "Blame The Muse", and "Meteor Shower".
 In a rare and extensive interview on a podcast by UK music website The Mouth Magazine, Donelly announced that the series was her way of taking control of an exit strategy as she retired from the music industry.
+The recordings from the 5 EPs were released as a 31 track compilation, the Swan Song Series.

 In early February 2016, the official Belly website announced the group would reform to play shows in Europe the following July and, subsequently, North America.
+The group released a new album, Dove, in 2018.
+They took a hiatus after 2018, but have toured again since 2023.

+An album of covers with the Parkington Sisters was released in 2020, including of tracks by Leonard Cohen and her oft stated influence, Mary Margaret O'Hara.

-She composed the score for the 2022 animated film Luck.
+Donelly was slated to compose the score for the 2022 animated film Luck, but was replaced by John Debney.

+In 2020, Donelly formed a new duo with long time collaborator Brian Sullivan, entitled The Loyal Seas.
+The debut single "Strange Mornings in the Garden" was released in December 2020.
+The duo's debut album Strange Mornings In the Garden followed in 2022.

 Personal life

-Donelly married former Juliana Hatfield bassist Dean Fisher on September 22, 1996.
+On September 22, 1996 Donnelly married bassist Dean Fisher, known for his work with Juliana Hatfield.
 They have two daughters.